ocp-te-isv/aks_varnish_jboss/poc_architecture.md

 ## AKS Varnish

-Following some investigation, it was deemed that the 4 Varnish servers currently in use in the data center could be replaced by either 1 or 2 single instances.
+Following some investigation, it was deemed that the 4 Varnish servers currently in use in the data center could be replaced by either 1 or 2 single instances for Peak load.

 Based on the current differences in performance characteristics and node size, varnish instances currently need to be housed in their own AKS cluster (AKS nodepools currently only support a single VM node size) or on dedicated VMs.